 Planning for your care - Advance statements and advance decisions

 This section may be helpful if you are worried that you won’t be able to make decisions for yourself in the future.
 It looks at what an advance statement and an advance decision is.
 It explains how to make them and what happens if they aren’t followed by professionals.
-This section is for people who experience mental health issues and their carers.
+This information is for people who live with mental illness in England who are 18 or over.
+It’s also for their carers, friends and relatives and anyone interested in the subject.

 If you would like more advice or information you can contact our Advice and Information Service by clicking here.